 Have you ever wondered what happens to stars as they get older?
-This activity lets you explore the lifecycle of stars.
-In this activity you will explore the evolution of stars with different masses.
+Explore the evolution of stars with different masses.

 An unannotated H-R diagram showing temperature (in Kelvin) on the x-axis and luminosity (relative to the Sun) on the y-axis.
 Credit: ESO